HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 ##### The values
 - A good persuasion should be able to answer these questions:
 	- What are **the downsides** of viewing things from a certain perspective and the day-to-day ***pains*** associated with it?
 By painting a picture of the problem that an individual is facing, you begin to **make them aware** (without pitching your product yet, just make them aware) of it enough to seek a solution (*your* solution).
 	- What are **the upsides** of viewing things from a new perspective and the day-to-day ***benefits*** associated with it?
 You can guide people deeper into how the big problem is impacting their experience (raising their awareness even more).
-Get *specific* with the *benefits* of your product rather than its features. ==Extrapolate forward the benefit of a certain feature==.
+Get *specific* with the *benefits* of your product rather than its features. ==Extrapolate forward the benefit of a certain feature.
+Make them *emotional and transformative*==.
 This is where you get ahead of your competitors:
 		- You don’t buy a Honda; you buy *reliability*.
 		- You don’t buy a vacation; you buy an *experience*.
 	- What is **the process** for getting there and can you ***make it simple*** enough to *act on immediately*?